 When you first start in Anaesthetics you will be teamed up with a Buddy who will be a more experienced trainee.
 Your Buddy will be an excellent source of encouragement and advice.

-See 'contacts' for their contact details.
+See Contact Info page for up to date contact details.

 Professional Support Unit